slawr/vss-otaku/feeders/r-sim-feeder/README.md

 For simple 'fetch' queries the feeder could use a simple state storage internally which holds the last data sent by the simulator.
 An alternative is to query the simulator directly.

+![GraphQL Resolver](doc/r-sim2graphql.drawio.svg)

 When state storage is replaced by a more functional in-vehicle data store such as a database then richer queries are possible, at the possible complication of more complicated connection between the Resolver and the GraphQL Schema.

-![GraphQL Resolver](doc/r-sim2graphql.drawio.svg)
+Covesa has a collection of GraphQL components, e.g. [GraphQL Data Server](https://github.com/COVESA/graphql-vss-data-server) that would be an obvious implementation starting point.

 ### Investigation points
 - [ ] Investigate use of simple state storage to store 'last value' from the Simulator for Resolver access vs querying the Simulator directly.